magickalJ/docker-nextcloud/README.md

 [![](https://images.microbadger.com/badges/version/wonderfall/nextcloud.svg)](http://microbadger.com/images/wonderfall/nextcloud "Get your own version badge on microbadger.com") [![](https://images.microbadger.com/badges/image/wonderfall/nextcloud.svg)](http://microbadger.com/images/wonderfall/nextcloud "Get your own image badge on microbadger.com")

-**This image was made for my own use and I have no intention to make this official.
-Support won't be regular so if there's an update, or a fix, you can open a pull request.
-Any contribution is welcome, but please be aware I'm very busy currently.
-Before opening an issue, please check if there's already one related.
-Also please use Github instead of Docker Hub, otherwise I won't see your comments.
-Thanks.**
+**This image is made for the use within our community and we wont be able to provide support until it reaches a mature stage.
+For setup instructions, you can mostly rely on the forked Wonderfall/docker-nextcloud image.
+The changes will be commented once this leaves alpha state**

 ### Features
 - Based on Alpine Linux.